2joephillips/2joephillips.github.io/_posts/2015-05-19-code-kata-today-kataday.md

 ---
+layout: post
 title: Code Kata + today = Kataday!
-layout: post
-permalink: /code-kata-today-kataday/
-categories:
+author: Joseph
+description:
+tags:
   - KataDay
+published: false
 ---
 I originally heard of Dave Thomas&#8217; [Code Kata][1] months ago.
 The thought behind Code Kata is to take simple problems, and use them as a learning experience to improve ones coding/algorithm/critical thinking.
 At the time, I thought it would be nice idea to do, but I did not have the drive to actually proceed with doing any.
 Jump forward, and I have decided to revisit this subject.
 I hope this week is to do 5 days of Code Kata and post my experiences here.
 Aftwards, I will do these little Code Kata&#8217;s any day during the week.
 Then share what I have learned.
 Hence, today is my first Kataday! (*Stop Laughing!
 I think it is cool!*) In most cases, the solution will not be the best,but it is just what I came up with to solve the Kata